Petrus Josephus Zoetmulder: Childhood

 Zoetmulder was born in Utrecht, Netherlands.
 From his early childhood, "Piet"—as he was called—was able to read and write even before entering school.
 His mother Catharina née Noelege was a professional pianist and had been a patient teacher to Piet such that he was able to be admitted to primary school without having to attend kindergarten due to his reading and writing skills.
-At school he was known to be a conscientious, talented and smart student.
+At school, he was known to be a conscientious, talented, and smart student.
 His father was an engineer.

 Piet was raised in a Roman Catholic family, and while attending the Canisius College Mater Dei gymnasium he became interested in becoming a priest, specifically as a member of the Society of Jesus.
 Two of his uncles were priests, and an aunt had been a nun in Africa and Suriname.
 His father had to move to the town of Heerlen for his work as a public health engineer, so Piet attended a gymnasium at Rolduc instead, which was also his father's alma mater.
 He graduated in the A and B academic tracks.
 In 1925 he was admitted to the Society of Jesus Novitiate School to begin his training as a priest.

 Departure to Java

 Father J. Willekens, S.J., his mentor at the novitiate, advised Zoetmulder to consider working for the mission on the island of Java.
-Following his mentor's advise, Zoetmulder departed for the Dutch East Indies as a 19-year novice.
+Following his mentor's advice, Zoetmulder departed for the Dutch East Indies as a 19-year novice.
 He was placed at the Intermediate Seminary in Yogyakarta, Central Java.
 Surprisingly, three years later his former mentor Willekens himself joined him in Java as a Visiting Apostolic.
-Upon meeting his former student, Willekens commented that, "In addition to studying philosophy, you must also learn old Javanese."
+Upon meeting his former student, Willekens commented "In addition to studying philosophy, you must also learn old Javanese."
 He was introduced to Prof. C. C. Berg, who was an instructor in Surakarta, to help him study the language.
 In 1931 Zoetmulder graduated cum laude and was made a candidate priest in Girisonta, Ungaran, near Semarang.